AstraZeneca CEO spends $3.4 million on shares

-LONDON AstraZeneca's (AZN.L) chief executive has spent 2 million pounds on shares in the drugmaker, marking a vote of confidence in its prospects after the collapse of a $118 billion (68.78 billion pounds) takeover bid by Pfizer (PFE.N).
+LONDON, July 1 AstraZeneca's chief executive has spent 2 million pounds ($3.40 million) on shares in the drugmaker, marking a vote of confidence in its prospects after the collapse of a $118 billion takeover bid by Pfizer .

-The British group said on Tuesday that Pascal Soriot purchased 46,200 AstraZeneca shares on June 30 at 43.45 pounds each, taking his holding to 197,781 shares - equivalent to 757 percent of his base salary.
+The British group said on Tuesday that Pascal Soriot purchased 46,200 AstraZeneca shares on June 30 at a price of 43.45 pounds each.
+It did not given his current holding but Soriot had a beneficial interest in 151,581 shares at the end of 2013, according to the firm's annual report.

 Some shareholders have expressed dissatisfaction at AstraZeneca's failure to clinch a deal with Pfizer.
 The U.S. group offered 55 pounds a share for the company in May and critics have argued Soriot's pay should be tied to getting the shares to this level.